hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 ### Installation

 1. Clone the repository: `git clone https://github.com/hoangsonww/The-MovieVerse-Database.git`
-2. Navigate to the repository: `cd backend_microservices`
+2. Navigate to the repository: `cd MovieVerse-Backend`
 3. Follow the specific installation instructions for each service below.

-### Configuration

-- Execute `setupMicroservices.sh` to configure the environment for all services.
-- Each service has detailed configuration instructions to tailor the environment to your needs.

 ### Running the Services

 To run a specific service:

 1. Navigate to the service directory: `cd service_name`
-2. Install dependencies: `npm install` (For Django-based services like the Crawler Service, use `pip install -r requirements.txt`)
+2. Install dependencies: `npm install` (For Django-based services like the Crawler Service or `backend_django`, use `pip install -r requirements.txt`)
 3. Start the service: `npm start` (For Django-based services, use `python manage.py runserver`)

 For the Crawler Service, additional steps might include setting up Celery workers and scheduling periodic tasks: